AmourConnect/AmourConnect-server/api_server/README.md

-# Pour lancer l'API

-Si vous avez Docker
+# To start API

+*If you have Docker*

 docker-compose -f .\compose.yaml up -d

-**Nettoyez les caches si ça marche pas :** docker builder prune --force docker image prune --force
+**Clean the caches if that doesn't work :** docker builder prune --force docker image prune --force

-docker exec -it amourconnect-backend-amourconnect-1 /bin/sh
+docker exec -it api_server-backend-amourconnect-1 /bin/sh

-**Sinon faite cela manuellement**
+**Otherwise do this manually if you don't have Docker**

-npm install -g npm@latest && npm update && npm update --save-dev && npm install && npm install -g sequelize-cli && sequelize db:create && sequelize db:migrate && npm start
+npm install -g npm@latest && npm update && npm update --save-dev && npm install && npm install -g sequelize-cli && sequelize db:migrate && npm start

-sequelize db:seed:all // générer des données si besoin sequelize db:migrate:undo:all // annuler une migration si besoin

-*Faire un `rs` pour redémarrer le serveur manuellement si besoin*
+*Generate data if necessary*
+sequelize db:seed:all

+*cancel a migration if necessary* sequelize db:migrate:undo:all

+*Do an `rs` to restart the server manually if necessary*

-# Pour la production :
+# For production :

-npm install --omit=dev // pour la production